 In August 2013, when Kenny emigrated to Australia, Jen Hodson took over as Programme Co-ordinator and Group Leader.
 Rebranded as Corn Exchange Young Performers, Jen expanded CXYP’s operations to include a drama workshop specifically tailored for Nursery – Primary 3 pupils.
 Her P4-7 and High School groups later went on to perform two original shows in March 2014.
 Disaster adventure Zombie Apocolypse and the mysterious thriller, The Island became CXYP’s first full-scale productions.

-Samuel Swinton joined CXYP in April 2014 to work in partnership with Jen.
-In August 2014, Samuel took over as Programme Co-ordinator and Group Leader.
+Sam Swinton joined CXYP in April 2014 to work in partnership with Jen.
+In August 2014, Sam took over as Programme Co-ordinator and Group Leader.
 By now, CXYP was providing workshops for nearly 60 participants.
 The Nursery-P3 group had become large enough to perform a show of their own and the decision was taken to commission three original productions for mid 2015.

 The Ladybugs’ Adventure became the P1-3 group’s first production.
-The Buccaneers of Muck, a swashbuckling pirate adventure play, proved popular with local audiences and cemented the P4-7 group’s reputation as a large and fiercely talented drama group.
+The Buccaneers of Muck, a swashbuckling pirate adventure play, cemented the P4-7 group’s reputation as a large and fiercely talented drama group.
 Meanwhile, Passed On became the senior group’s third original drama.

 2015 also marked the beginning of a new annual summer event: Three Plays in Three Days.
 Splitting into three production groups, CXYP participants successfully devised and staged three original one-act plays in under 72 hours.
 This fast and furious summer event proved popular with local audiences, who were treated to an evening performance of each play.